azimuth-cloud/azimuth-config/docs/configuration/17-kubernetes-only.md

 ### Assumptions/Warnings

-- The Kubernetes cluster being targeted is a single node k3s cluster.
-- HA mode is not required.
 - The host VM targeted by the playbook is Ubuntu 22.04-24.04 or similar.
-- `k3s.yaml` has read permissions set properly so other tools can access it - `sudo chmod 744 /etc/rancher/k3s/k3s.yaml`
 - existing ingress controllers like `traefik` may conflict with the `nginx` ingress controller setup here.
 - CaaS apps will not work as they rely on Openstack API calls.
 - Community images will not work as they rely on Openstack API calls.